Homa Bay County: Political leadership

-Gladys Wanga is the current governor after being elected in the 2022 general elections that took place in August 9.
-Moses Otieno Kajwang’ is the senator and was elected in 2015 in a by election due to the death of his brother, Gerald Otieno Kajwang.
+Gladys Wanga is the current governor after being elected in the 2022 general elections that took place on August 9.
+Moses Otieno Kajwang’ is the senator and was elected in 2015 in a by - election due to the death of his brother, Gerald Otieno Kajwang.
 He retained his seat in the 2017 General elections.
-Gladys Atieno Nyasuna Wanga is the second woman representative to hold office after being elected in 2017.
+Gladys Atieno Nyasuna Wanga is the second woman representative to hold the office after being elected in 2017.

 Members of parliament

-Homa Bay Town constituency Hon.
-Peter Opondo Kaluma, Ndhiwa constituency Hon.
-Martin Peters Owino, Kasipul constituency Hon.
-Sir Charles On'gondo Were, Mbita constituency Hon.
-Millie Grace Akoth Mabona Odhiambo, Karachuonyo constituency Hon.
-Andrew Adipo Okuome, Suba South constituency Hon.
-John Ng'ongo Mbadi, Rangwe constituency Hon.
-Lilian Achieng Gogo, Kabondo kasipul costituency Hon.
-Eve Akinyi Obara.
-All of the above members of parliament were elected on ODM party tickets led by the former prime minister, The Right Honourable Raila Amollo Odinga.

 Health

 There are a total of 206 health facilities across the county of which 144 are public and 62 are private.